 The facility has more than 13,000 square feet of north-lit studio space with an atmosphere designed for the pursuit of creative excellence.
 Students have 24/7 access to studios, exhibition space for all students, on-site faculty studios necessary for communal learning, a reference library, art-supply store and kitchen.
 Located in the Center City cultural district of Philadelphia, Studio Incamminati places its artists in a vibrant and stimulating atmosphere.
 Philadelphia has been ranked near the top nationally in arts and culture with landmarks such as the Philadelphia Museum of Art, the Avenue of the Arts and the new Barnes Foundation.

 The Professional Program requires four-years of study.
 In addition to required courses, students must attend art history lectures, discussion groups, museum tours and participate in school exhibitions.
-Completion of The Studio Incamminati four-year program leads to a Certificate of Achievement.
+Completion of The Studio Incamminati four-year program leads to a Diploma of Fine Art.

 Minimum Course Requirements